Introduction

 Things to consider

-• Some anxiety should be expected but it might be helpful to remind yourself that anxiety, including social anxiety, is a complex physiological response (see fight or flight) and it takes time to find the solutions that works best for you.
+• Some anxiety should be expected but it might be helpful to remind yourself that anxiety, including social anxiety, is a complex physiological response (see fight or flight) and it takes time to find the solutions and steps that works best for you

-• Remember to focus on engaging with social or public situation, the conversation, whatever needs to be done – rather than your feelings inside.
+• Remember to fully focus on engaging with the people, the social or public situation – rather than the anxiety feelings inside (see www.cci.health.wa.gov.au – Module-6 – The-Role-of-Attention.pdf)

-• Remember the exposure therapy and hierarchies can be challenging as social situations are often dynamic.
-People can unexpectedly join or leave a planned exposure situation – your focus and plans may to adapt.
+• Remember exposure therapy and hierarchies are not simple to arrange or guaranteed to go smoothly.
+Social situations are often dynamic.
+People can unexpectedly join or leave a planned exposure situation – your new skills and plans may need to adapt

 • Celebrate each step you work on and treat yourself with patience and kindness